ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 Here the parameter "-c" informs rs-convert to extract RGB frames only and parameter "-d" informs rs-convert to extract depth frames only.
 The dimensions of the RGB and Depth images might differ. if so, the next steps would be to bring the dimensions of the depth and RGB same without losing information.

-For both RGB and depth:
+For both RGB and depth (if extracting RGB and depth individually is not supported):
 ```
 cd path_to_ Intel RealSense SDK 2.0/tools
 .\rs-convert.exe -p path_of_output_folder -i file.bag